 Just put the photos away to go through later.

 It doesn’t matter right now how long later is, but usually it’s after some time has passed.
 It’s usually easier to wait until later to sort through a box or bin like that.

 If it’s not your divorce, but the separation of a friend or family member, check your albums, phone, and digital accounts on social media for pictures of the couple/ family.
-Physically print them out before they are lost.
+Physically print them out before they are lost or removed.
 Label them, and tuck them away for later.

 Also, when your loved one suggests a bonfire to burn every picture, talk them out of it, please.
 You may offer to hold onto their box of pictures for awhile, until later, for safe keeping.

 Being a supportive friend doesn’t mean you supply the lighter fluid and matches to burn photos, no matter how much you want to.

 After the divorce is finalized, and later comes, What do you do?

 Repurpose, donate or re-gift any picture frames.
 You can use one to make something like this.

 Save or give as many away as you feel comfortable with.
 Remember, though that the pictures aren’t just about you.